SoftwareWizards/meanjs/README.md

 *														*
 *********************************************************

-Our project has used MLab for the underlying database technology.
+The My-Ladder project has used MLab for the underlying database technology.

 From the root folder, navigate to server -> config -> config.js